 Geological models and interpolants are created with a basic set of rectangular extents that can then be refined by adding extents created from other data in the project.
 Creating extents is a useful way of restricting modelling to a particular area of interest.
-For example, modelling can be restricted to a known distance from well data by applying a distance function as a lateral extent.
-See Model's Boundary for more information.
+For example, modelling can be restricted to a known distance from drillhole data by applying a distance function as a lateral extent.
+See Modifying a distance function as a lateral extent.
+See Modifying a distance function.